 During World War I under the direction of Fritz Haher, Otto Hahn helped develop chemical weapons for Germany, gassing Allied troops with chlorine gas and killing thousands of men and maiming many more.
 Haber "weaponized chlorine" and also developed a means for Germany to make fertilizer and fertilizer-based explosives as well.
 For Lise, the use of science in warfare was deeply upsetting.

 The post-war period in Germany was one of soaring inflation and tough times.
 Lise continued her research into beta and gamma radiation, studying the "decay chain of radioactive substances".
 She continued to publish scientific papers with Otto Hahn.
 Together they showed that decay could be used to date the Earth and Sun.
-It was an exciting time in radioactive research: the cyclotron was being developed to study particle behaviour and Lise was using a cloud chamber to map the movement of particles.
+It was an exciting time in radioactive research: the cyclotron was being developed to study particle behaviour, and Lise was using a cloud chamber to map the movement of particles.

 In 1920, Lise became a professor at the University of Berlin.
 At this time she began a close friendship with Niels Bohr and his wife Margrethe after he came to lecture in Berlin and she in Copenhagen.
 In 1924 Lise won the Prussian Academy of Science's Silver Liebniz Medal.
 In 1925 she won the Vienna Academy of Science's Ignaz Lieben Prize and in 1929 she and Otto Hahn were nominated for the Nobel Prize in Chemistry.
 However, the 1920's saw the rise of anti-Semitism in Germany, especially against Jewish scientists like Einstein.
 There was a belief that there was a pure Aryan science and that the science of Jewish scientists was fraudulent.

 January,1933 saw Hitler become the Chancellor of the Third Reich.
 It became illegal for Jews to work in government, universities and research institutions, so Einstein resigned from the KWI and the Berlin Academy of Sciences and remained in the United States.
 Many Jewish German scientists quit, leaving the country for Britain and the United States, but Lise Meitner was not one of them.
-Although she couldn't teach or attending meetings, she still had her lab.
+Although she couldn't teach or attend meetings, she still had her lab.

 By 1938, Lise was the only remaining Jewish scientist at KWI and she was finally asked to leave by Otto Hahn who was being threatened with the loss of government funding.
 Lise lost her KWI apartment and eventually found herself trapped in Germany.
-With the help of an entire network of scientists, Lise fled Germany, on the efforts of Dutch physicists Dirk Coster and Adriaan Fokker and her editor Paul Rosbaud, to the Netherlands.
+With the help of an entire network of scientists, Lise fled Germany, through the efforts of Dutch physicists Dirk Coster and Adriaan Fokker and her editor Paul Rosbaud, to the Netherlands.
 She eventually moved to Stockholm, Sweden.

 In the mid-1930's, scientists were bombarding elements with neutrons and creating what were thought to be new heavier isotopes which they called transuranics.
 After not having collaborated with Lise for many years, Otto Hahn and his new partner Fritz Straussman sought her out to help them understand their results.
 In 1938, when Lise met Otto in Copenhagen, they discussed the strange results of his recent experiments.
 Instead of seeing new heavier transuranics, Otto was creating lighter elements.
 He simply did not understand what was happening on an atomic level and he needed Lise's help.
 In 1939, he wrote up and published a paper with his results, concluding that all transuranics research needed to be reinterpreted.
 But Lise, contemplating his results, soon understood that something much more important was happening - the uranium atom was being split!
 It was this discovery that would change the war and the course of history.
 Unfortunately Lise Meitner would not be acknowledged for her discovery.